5 Ways Soy May Help Women With PCOS

 Fortunately, when such women consume soy products, they tend to consume soy isoflavones.
 This is the plant-based estrogen that occurs naturally in the soybean plant.
 A study involving women with PCOS was carried out to determine the effect of isoflavones.
 The effect showed a reduction in inflammation and insulin resistance.

-These positive results are proof that soy helps lower the harmful effects of insulin resistance.
-The results also revealed that the participants registered to subside testosterone and LDL and triglycerides, the bad cholesterol.
+These positive results prove that soy helps lower the harmful effects of insulin resistance.
+The results also revealed that the participants registered to subside testosterone, LDL, triglycerides, and bad cholesterol.
 It also minimized fat in the blood, meaning that getting a heart communication also reduced significantly.

 Soy Improves Metabolic Health